The Crisis in Rural Healthcare

 Core Challenges

-Two intertwined issues drive the rural health crisis: a growing gap in insurance coverage and affordability, and the accelerating decline of local providers and facilities.
+Two intertwined issues drive the health crisis: a systemic gap in insurance coverage and the resulting decline of local providers and facilities.
 Explore the data behind these challenges below.

 Actionable Solutions